-- 1. Block the exhalation valve with the palm of your hand. - 2.
-Gently breathe out and hold for about 10 seconds. - 3.
-Check to see if the facepiece is bulging slightly. - 4.
-If the face-piece remains bulging and there are no more leaks between the face and face-piece, the respirator is properly fitted.
-If you detect leaks, readjust the straps and check again for a proper fit.
+- 1. Block the cartridges/filters with the palm of your hand. - 2.
+Gently inhale and hold for about 10 seconds. - 3.
+Check to see if the respirator is collapsing slightly. - 4.
+If the respirator remains collapsed and there are no leaks between the face and the respirator, the respirator fits properly.
+If there are leaks, readjust the straps and check again for a proper fit.